The Lonesome Mouse

-The Lonesome Mouse is a 1943 American animated short film directed by William Hanna and Joseph Barbera, and produced by Fred Quimby.
+The Lonesome Mouse is a 1943 American animated short film and the tenth Tom and Jerry short directed by William Hanna and Joseph Barbera, and produced by Fred Quimby.
 It contains the first speaking role of the cat and mouse duo, and the only one with significant dialogue between the two main characters.
-Both Tom and Jerry were voiced by William Hanna.
+Both Tom and Jerry were voiced by Harry E. Lang.
 It was created and released in 1943, and re-released to theatres on November 5, 1949.